Macrometacorp/docs/docs/search/example/patterns.md

   RETURN review.Property_Name
 ```

-These examples query a list of items (1,860 items in total) as shown below.
+These examples query a list of 1,860 items.

 | Property_Name |
 | --- |